connorads/mise/demo/slides.md

 # How is this different from `asdf`?

 Drop in replacement.
-Better performance¹, improved security, better DX, and lack of reliance on shims.
+Better performance¹, improved security, better DX, more (optional) features/packages, and lack of reliance on shims.

 > _¹ Performance is still better but `asdf` had a recent rewrite in `go`_
 > https://mise.jdx.dev/dev-tools/comparison-to-asdf.html